 Prevenar 13 is also recommended and funded for children and adults with a medical condition that increases their risk of invasive pneumococcal disease AND is listed on the Pharmaceutical Schedule.

 Prevenar 13 is available for purchase by people with a medical condition that is not listed on the Pharmaceutical Schedule.

 Healthy children under 5 years who have not completed a course of PCV vaccine are eligible to receive age-appropriate catch up doses.
 The required number of doses are determined by the age of the child and whether they completed a course of PCV in their first year of life.
-Refer to Appendix 2 in the Immunisation Handbook 2017: Planning immunisation catch-ups.
+Refer to Appendix 2 Planning immunisation catch-ups in the current Immunisation Handbook.